mmistakes/minimal-mistakes/_software/03-developer-tools.md

 ## Project Missing?
 If a project is missing and you would like it included, please open a pull request at [github.com/OpenPGP/openpgp.github.io](https://github.com/OpenPGP/openpgp.github.io).
+Please note that we only include published, working software, which implements the standard.
+The software is ordered alphabetically within the sections.